-Buying property in Germany as an American
+Buying property in Portugal as a foreigner

 With warm weather, beautiful beaches and friendly communities, Portugal is a popular destination for expats looking to relocate or invest.